gratipay/gratipay.com/README.md

 directory.
 Please note that if you ever switch between running Gratipay on your own machine to Vagrant or vice versa, you will need to run `make clean`.

-The `Vagrantfile` will download pristine Ubuntu image (base box), save it and create virtual machine (VM) in VirtualBox, then it will setup Gratipay prerequisites (the process known as provisioning) and show welcome message.
+The `Vagrantfile` will download a pristine Ubuntu image (base box), save it, and create a virtual machine (VM) in VirtualBox.
+Then it will set up Gratipay prerequisites (the process is known as "provisioning") and show a welcome message.

 The next time you run `vagrant up`, it will reuse the VM.
 Vagrant uses SSH based authentication.
-To login into VM use `vagrant ssh` command.
-If you're prompted for a password when logging in please use `vagrant`.
+To login to VM, use the `vagrant ssh` command.
+If you're prompted for a password when logging in, please use `vagrant`.

 **Mac users:** If you're prompted for a password during initial installation, it's sudo and you should enter your Mac OS password.

 **Ubuntu users:** If you experience problems, please see [this issue](https://github.com/gratipay/gratipay.com/pull/2321#issuecomment-41455169).
-As mentioned, you will also need to be wary of projects that are nested in encrypted directories.
+As mentioned there, you will also need to be wary of projects that are nested in encrypted directories.

 Docker